customerio/customerio-android/README.md

 # Getting started

-The SDK supports both Kotlin and Java
+The SDK supports both Kotlin and Java.

-To get started, you need to install and initialize the relevant SDK packages in your project.
+To get started, install and initialize the relevant SDK packages in your project.
-To minimize our SDK's impact on your app's size, we offer multiple, separate artifacts.
-You should only install the artifact that you need for your project.
+To minimize our SDK's impact on your app's size, we offer multiple, separate SDKs.
+You should only install the packages that you need for your project.

 > Tip: Check out our [sample android app, Remote Habits](https://github.com/customerio/RemoteHabits-Android), for a example of how to use our SDK.